hep-mirrors/sherpa/Manual/source/manual/parameters/general-parameters.rst

 The on-the-fly reweighting works for all event generation modes (weighted or (partially) unweighted) and all calculation types (LO, LOPS, NLO, NLOPS, MEPS\@LO, MEPS\@NLO and MENLOPS).
-The on-the-fly reweighting includes the parton shower.
-All shower emissions with a transverse momentum larger than ``5 GeV^2`` are reweighted.
-Softer emissions are excluded for reasons of numerical stability.
-This threshold can be modified using ``CSS_REWEIGHT_SCALE_CUTOFF``.
+However, the reweighting of parton shower emissions has to be enabled explicitly, using :option:`CSS_REWEIGHT: 1`.
+This should work out of the box for both scale and PDF variations.
+If numerical issues are encountered, one can try to increase :option:`CSS_REWEIGHT_SCALE_CUTOFF` (default: 5).
+This disables shower variations for emissions at scales below the value.
+An improved accuracy for shower variations at very low scales can be achieved by using :option:`CSS_ALPHAS_FREEZE_MODE=1`, see :ref:`CS Shower options`.
+An additional safeguard against rare spuriously large shower variation weights is implemented as @code{CSS_MAX_REWEIGHT_FACTOR} (default: 1e3).
+Any variation weights accumulated during an event and larger than this factor will be ignored and reset to 1.

 To include the ME-only variations along with the full variations in the HepMC/Rivet output, you can use ``HEPMC_INCLUDE_ME_ONLY_VARIATIONS: true`` and ``RIVET: @{ INCLUDE_HEPMC_ME_ONLY_VARIATIONS: true @``}, respectively.